HackClub7/teirranode/README.md

 # Tech Stack
 Backend: node.js and express.js.
 Frontend: Next.js, tailwindcss for a user-friendly interface.
-Blockchain Interaction: Starknet.js to connect with the Starknet.js network.
+Blockchain Interaction: Starknet.js to connect with the Starknet network.
 Storage: calimero for decentralized document storage and privacy.
 This project is fully achievable through a combination of blockchain technology, user-centric design and legal partnerships.
 By addressing Nigeria’s pressing land ownership challenges with a secure, transparent and efficient system, this solution paves the way for reliable land transactions and increased trust in the real estate market.